lienebriede/habit-react/README.md

 - **Scalable Habit Tracking System**: Built to handle multiple habit stacks for individual users, the system enables them to create, track, and modify their habits with flexibility.
 It supports habit extensions, automatic scheduling, and a reminder system to keep users on track.
 - **Data-Driven Insights**: The platform offers users detailed analytics, such as streaks, milestones, and progress tracking, allowing users to visualize their habit journey and maintain motivation over time.
 - **Mobile-First & Responsive Design**: Designed with a mobile-first approach, the app provides an optimized, fluid user experience across all devices, ensuring that users can track and update their habits anywhere, anytime.
-- **Community Engagement & Social Features**: The app includes social sharing features where users can post their milestones, share progress in a feed, and celebrate achievements with others in the community.
+- **Community Engagement & Social Features (Future Implementation)**: The app includes social sharing features where users can post their milestones, share progress in a feed, and celebrate achievements with others in the community.
 This fosters a sense of connection and encourages collective growth.

 ### Site goals

 - Offer an intuitive and easy-to-use habit building tool.
 - Visual tools like streaks and milestones to inspire users to stick with their habits.
-- Create a space for users to share progress and connect with like-minded people.
+- Create a space for users to share progress and connect with like-minded people (Future Implementation).
 - Customizable habit stacks, reminders, and extensions to meet users' evolving needs.
 - Fully mobile-optimized and responsive design to make habit tracking easy on any device.

 ### The Ideal User

 The ideal user is a motivated individual who wants to form new habits but needs encouragement and visibility of their progress.
-They value a simple, easy-to-use interface but also seek motivation through streaks, milestones, and community support.
-This user wants to share their journey, connect with others, and receive positive reinforcement to stay on track.
+They value a simple, easy-to-use interface but also seek motivation through streaks and milestones.
 They prefer a mobile-friendly platform but appreciate a consistent, seamless experience across all devices.

 [Return to contents list](#table-of-contents)